-The train only stop at Liuyuan for 5-10 mins, so we all have to rush like mad to push all our belonging into the train.
-In average, each person from our group have two bags, one big suitcase with wheels and one small bags.
+The train only stops at Liuyuan for 5-10 mins, so we all have to rush like mad to push all our belonging into the train.
+In average, each person from our group has two bags, one big suitcase with wheels and one small bags.

 Standby & Rush In

-Check which compartant you will be siting at, then get in immediately once the door of the train open.
+Check which compartment you will be sitting at, then get in immediately once the door of the train open.
 Rush in like a refugee as there are so many people behind you needed to board in as well, within the 10 mins time frame.
-Door closes after 10 mins.
+The door closes after 10 mins.